-Cairn Energy PLC is an independent, UK-based oil and gas exploration, development and production company and has explored for, discovered, developed and produced oil and gas in a variety of locations throughout the world with more than 20 years' experience.
-Cairn is listed on the London Stock Exchange with its headquarters in Edinburgh and offices in London and Mexico City.
-We have operated and non-operated interests in Europe, West Africa and Latin America.
-A large proportion of our activities are carried out by both contractors and consultants, which form the most significant aspect of our supply chain.
-Our work force varied through 2020 with a total organisational workforce of 204 of which 84% were direct employees and 16% were consultants employed as time-writing contractors or consultants on fixed-term contracts.
-Consultants may be provided through specialist agencies or contracted directly.
+Capricorn Energy PLC is an independent, UK-based oil and gas exploration, development and production company and has explored for, discovered, developed and produced oil and gas in a variety of locations throughout the world with more than 20 years' experience.
+Capricorn is listed on the London Stock Exchange with its headquarters in Edinburgh and offices in London, Mexico City, Nouakchott and Cairo.
+We have operated and non-operated interests in Europe, North and West Africa and Latin America.
+A large proportion of our operated activities are carried out by contractors which form the most significant aspect of our supply chain.
+Our workforce varied through 2021 with a total workforce of 238 of which 88% were employees and 12% were direct contractors.
+Direct contractors are engaged on a contract for more than three months primarily in an office based role.